uvaai/dpl/extra/intro-oo/index.md

 In the coming two modules you'll learn about classes in Python, after which you will apply this knowledge to build an multi-agent system in which you simulate the interaction between foxes and rabbits.
 In this module you will implement phases 1-5 which are about creating the agents and having them move around.

-Next module, you will implement phases 6-8 and experiment with the simulation.
-In phase 6 you'll implement the fox's specific behavior (hunger) and interaction between species you'll implement in phases 7 and 8.
+Next module, you will implement phases 6-9 and experiment with the simulation.
+In phase 6 you'll implement the fox's specific behavior (hunger) and interaction between species you'll implement in phases 7 - 9.
+You will then proceed with gathering data on the dynamics of our model with different input parameters.
+Finally, you will propose and answer your own research question on the created model.

 **There will be no grade for this module, but you will get feedback on `phase_5.py`.
 This feedback can then be used to improve your code for the next module, in which you will continue with your simulation.**